-HPI aims to significantly expand its Griebnitzsee campus location and is planning to develop it into a university center of excellence in the field of digital engineering.
-The campus is to be expanded accordingly over the medium term.
-The Griebnitzsee campus is best situated for further development due to its proximity to the three already integrated HPI campuses.
-For this reason, a development plan procedure (No. 160 Westlicher Universitätscampus Griebnitzsee) is currently underway to determine the urban planning framework.
-In 2018, a new building was constructed and completed on Campus II.
-An additional extension building (Institute Building House L) was handed over to HPI by the Hasso Plattner Foundation at the end of 2021 in the front area of Campus I on August-Bebel-Strasse.
-This building will be used primarily for the new degree programs: Digital Health, Security Engineering, Data Engineering and Smart Energy.
+The Hasso Plattner Institute has three campuses at Griebnitzsee.
+With support from the Hasso Plattner Foundation, in 2018, a new building was constructed and completed on Campus II.
+An additional extension building (Institute Building House L) was handed over to the Institute by the Foundation at the end of 2021 in the front area of Campus II on August-Bebel-Strasse.
 In addition to a lecture hall, seminar rooms, and offices, the building also accommodates numerous areas for servers and other IT infrastructure.

 The new building for HPI‘s new departments was completed in just 2.5 years of construction and offers 4,400 square meters of total space, plenty of room for two modern lecture halls, seminar and video conference rooms, offices, a TV recording studio, a multifunctional hall, a cafeteria and a high-availability data center with a modern broadband network architecture.